-- Title II and III of the Americans with Disabilities Act and all applicable compliance standards. - Section 504 of the Rehabilitation Act of 1973 and all applicable compliance standards. - The Fair Housing Act and all applicable compliance standards. - The Georgia Access Law (O.C.G.A. §30-3 et. seq.) and all applicable compliance standards. - Georgia Fair Housing Law (O.C.G.A. §8-3-200 et. seq.) and all applicable compliance standards. - The requirements of the DCA Qualified Allocation Plan ("QAP") applicable to the Project and the DCA Accessibility Manual. - Any other accessibility laws and regulations applicable to the project.
+- Title II and III of the Americans with Disabilities Act and all applicable compliance standards. - Section 504 of the Rehabilitation Act of 1973 and all applicable compliance standards. - The Fair Housing Act and all applicable compliance standards. - The Georgia Access Law (O.C.G.A. §30-3 et. seq.) and all applicable compliance standards. - Georgia Fair Housing Law (O.C.G.A. §8-3-200 et. seq.) and all applicable compliance standards. - The requirements of the DCA Qualified Allocation Plan (QAP) including all Threshold and Scoring requirements, applicable to the Project and the DCA Accessibility Manual. - Any other accessibility laws and regulations applicable to the project.